pieman909/primality_test/README.md

 Vulkan to speed up and parallelize computational tasks, with applications specific to speeding up inference among llms, physics demos, or graphics demos.
 One unique design feature I used for this project was using multithreading to help parallelize computations on the CPU.
+As of right now, this implementation is slower for computations than single threading because of computaional overhead, but after I create speedups in Vulkan, the primality_test program should run a little faster.

 Thanks for reading and feel free to test this out!